 The infrared gas analyzers (IRGA) need regular check and maintenance.
 To check that the instrument is functioning properly, one needs to have access to the analyzer via direct connection with a computer.
-In Østerlien, the analyzer interface unit is continuously connected to the computer in the garage.
-Thus the analyzer readings can be checked at any time on the computer screen, on the main window of the LICOR software (and the computer in the garage can be accessed via TeamViewer).
-Alternatively, it is possible to connect to the station in the field via the free Ethernet port in the Licor Analyzer Interface Unit (Figure 3.6)
+The analyzer interface unit in østerlien is connected to the computer in the garage.
+Thus the analyzer readings can be checked at any time on the computer screen, on the main window of the LICOR software (and the computer in the garage can be accessed via AnyDesk).

 1. Open the LICOR software on your computer.
 Wait for the analyzer to appear.
-Select the instrument and press connect (see photo)
+Select the instrument and press connect (see photo